fcbg-platforms/nmod-wiki/doc/tms/motor-threshold.md

 The matlab program `MTAT_fcbg_rest.m` connects to the TMS and iteratively:
-- adjust the TMS amplitude to minimize the uncertainty on the RMT wait for the TMS air trigger pedal to deliver the TMS pulse
+- adjusts the TMS amplitude to minimize the uncertainty on the RMT wait for the TMS air trigger pedal to deliver the TMS pulse
-- record the EMG accepts / repeats the measurement based on the EMG baseline level before the TMS pulse analyzes the EMG data and calculates the 95% confidence interval on the RMT
+- records the EMG and accepts / repeats the measurement based on the EMG baseline level before the TMS pulse analyzes the EMG data and calculates the 95% confidence interval on the RMT
-- Exit the loop if RMT is certain.
+- Exits the loop if RMT is certain.

 ```{note}